Vision-language models lag human performance on physical dynamics and intent reasoning

-\textbf{Evaluation details.} We measure each VLM’s accuracy by directly comparing the model’s generated answer with the ground truth, without employing any additional external models for performance evaluation.
-For consistency, all models are evaluated with a temperature of zero, a maximum output length of 8192 tokens, and a uniform temporal sampling of 16 frames per video.
-To ensure reliable automated parsing, models are instructed to provide the final answer enclosed within \textless answer\textgreater \textless \textbackslash answer\textgreater tags.
-The evaluation logic varies by question type: for single and multiple-choice questions, accuracy is determined by a hard match of the extracted option letters; for True/False questions, a keyword match is used; and for fill-in-the-blank questions, a full score is awarded for an exact match, while partial credit is given if the answer's text similarity to the ground truth exceeds a predefined threshold.
+We measured accuracy by directly comparing generated answers with ground truth without external evaluator models.
+To ensure deterministic and comparable results, all models were evaluated using a unified zero-shot protocol with a temperature of 0 and a maximum output length of 8,192 tokens.
+For video inputs, we applied uniform temporal sampling of 16 frames per video.
+Models were instructed to enclose final answers within \texttt{<answer>} tags for automated parsing.
+Scoring logic varied by question type: single/multiple-choice questions used hard matching of option letters; True/False questions used keyword matching; fill-in-the-blank questions awarded full credit for exact matches and partial credit based on text similarity thresholds.
+Human-model comparisons were conducted on the same benchmark instances with retained first-pass human responses.